 - 1 The right to execute a sentence is subject to a limitation period of: - a.
-30 years if a custodial sentence of life has been imposed; - b.
-25 years if a custodial sentence of ten or more years has been imposed; - c.
+30 years if a custodial sentence of life has been imposed; - 25 years if a custodial sentence of ten or more years has been imposed; - c.
 20 years if a custodial sentence at least five and less than ten years has been imposed; - d.
-15 years, if a custodial sentence of more than one and less than five years has been imposed; - e. five years if any other sentence has been imposed. - 115 Amended by No I 1 of the FA of 21 June 2013 (Extension of Prosecution Time Limits), in force since 1 Jan.
-2014 (AS 2013 4417; BBI 2012 9253). - 116 Amended by Annex No 1 of the Federal Decree of 27 Sept.
-2013 (Lanzarote Convention), in force since 1 July 2014 (AS 2014 1159; BBI 2012 7571).
+15 years, if a custodial sentence of more than one and less than five years has been imposed; - e. five years if any other sentence has been imposed. - 2 The limitation period for a custodial sentence is extended: - a. by the time that the offender spends serving without interruption that or any other custodial sentence or measure that is executed immediately beforehand; - b. by the length of the probationary period in the case of release on parole.